timothygao8710/timothygao8710/README.md

 ### Hi there 👋

-My name is Timothy Gao and I'm a second-year undergraduate at Berkeley majoring in EECS.
+My name is Timothy Gao and I'm a Junior at Berkeley majoring in EECS.
 You can reach me at timothygao@berkeley.edu.

 ##### [Fluid Flow Simulation](https://github.com/timothygao8710/fluid-simulation)
 <img width="400" alt="Screenshot 2023-08-27 at 10 20 55 PM" src="https://github.com/timothygao8710/timothygao8710/assets/35588167/1c85aa74-f065-4a77-be22-760363edda4a">